akutaktau/cakephp-csv-importer/README.md

 # CsvImporter plugin for CakePHP

-## Not yet supported by composer & unit testing.
+## Not yet supported unit testing.
 Still in development

 ## Pre-requisites
 1. Model to use with this plugin must be created